trandanhhoang/tcp-rust/readme.md

 	inet6 fe80::e471:f54a:274f:35bd%utun5 prefixlen 64 scopeid 0x16
 ```

-step 5: remove name in config
+step 5: remove name in config -> it will create by default

 ```rust
 config